Homepage of the site 'What to do with your life?'

 Should one listen to one's emotions?

-Ending the abusive use of psychotropics and psychotherapies
+Putting an end to the abusive use of psychotropics and psychotherapies

 What is impermanence?

-Why is it necessary to master one's ego?
+Why must one master one's ego?

 Why is minimalism desirable?